-This is a fascinating read for anyone interested in blockchain and the cryptocurrency based economy.
-According to the author, George Gilder, Google is not an indestructible company and it will fade into the annals of tech history, as a mammoth that refused to change when faced by competitors using blockchain.
+This is a fascinating read for anyone interested in blockchain and the cryptocurrency-based economy.
+According to the author, George Gilder, Google is not an indestructible company and it will fade into the annals of tech history, as a mammoth that refused to change when faced with competitors using blockchain.

 The “free” content model, fueled by revenue coming from advertising is not going to survive over the next decade, which will create space for many innovations in terms of how we consume and produce content.

-It’s a fascinating read and it enables you to grasp the vastness of today’s tech world, and perhaps give you an inspiration about how to change it yourself.
+It’s a fascinating read and it enables you to grasp the vastness of today’s tech world, and perhaps gives you inspiration about how to change it yourself.

-The most successful CEO’s read one book a week on average, which translates to 50 – 60 books per year.
-These are mostly non-fiction titles written to help them understand the business world better and then bend the reality to their will.
+The most successful CEOs read one book a week on average, which translates to 50 – 60 books per year.
+These are mostly non-fiction titles written to help them understand the business world better and then bend reality to their will.